 The chain reaction of imbalance can cause all sorts of physical problems, including mental health issues.
 Because the jaw is directly attached to the skull, and the skull is connected to the spine, a significantly misaligned jaw has the potential for causing great bodily disorder.

 Conversely, what it comes down to, regarding the more chronic cases, is how a misaligned jaw is affecting one’s overall posture.
-Posture represents spinal cord alignment, and if you don’t have good spinal cord alignment, what do you have?
+Posture represents spinal cord alignment, and if you don’t have good spinal cord alignment, that can lead to a whole host of issues.

 Poor spinal cord alignment could lead to one of many misalignments, including that of the following: